prachipatil7/RetroUIMaker/demos/render-content-hiding-existing-page-extension/initial_chrome_extension/README.md

 ## Usage

 1. Visit any website
-2. You'll see a green "Toggle View" button at the top of the page
+2. You'll see three buttons at the top of the page: "Side-by-Side", "Retro Overlay", and "Reset"
-3. Click to switch to the "Hello World" overlay
-4. Click "Show Original" to return to the original content
+3. **Side-by-Side**: Shows original website in iframe on left, generated retro content on right
+4. **Retro Overlay**: Shows only the generated retro content in full screen
+5. **Reset**: Returns to normal website view
-5. The toggle state persists until page refresh
+6. The view mode persists until page refresh or mode change

 ## Technical Details